sushmitsarmah/delivery/deliveries/Insuracle-2.md

 * **DOT Payment Address:** Polkadot Asset Hub wallet address: 14KjvUGLgres227Ziay5KFQ8kQv2szikbTEHWVtEJZ1dZLgh

 **Context** (optional)
-> This milestone delivers the foundational components of Insuracle, a parametric insurance platform built on Polkadot.
-The deliverables include the core smart contracts for flood insurance policies, comprehensive documentation and testing infrastructure, and an introductory article explaining the project's concept and achievements.
-These components establish the MVP foundation for automated, transparent insurance policies triggered by verifiable oracle data, specifically focusing on flood events monitored through government database.
+> This milestone delivers the complete frontend dApp and live oracle integration for Insuracle's parametric flood insurance product, now branded as "Paramify".
+Building on the core smart contracts from Milestone 1, this delivery provides a fully functional end-to-end user experience with real-time USGS flood data integration.
+The system demonstrates the complete user journey from policy purchase to automated payout execution based on live flood level data from Washington DC monitoring stations.

 **Deliverables**
 > Please provide a list of all deliverables of the milestone extracted from the initial application and a link to the deliverable itself.
 Ideally all links inside the below table should include a commit hash, which will be used for testing.
 If you don't provide a commit hash, we will work off the default branch of your repository.
 Thus, if you plan on continuing work after delivery, we suggest you create a separate branch for either the delivery or your continuing work.